 Each year, the Bretton Woods Committee organizes conferences, seminars, and educational activities, many of which are designed to reach a broad public audience while others offer members the opportunity to network and exchange views on key issues in the fields of international finance, trade, and development.

-Flagship Events – the Annual Meeting and International Council – are the Bretton Woods Committee’s signature annual large-scale gatherings of global leaders aimed to discuss key issues in international finance, global economic development, and trade as well as explore how to improve the strength and effectiveness of the international financial institutions.
-Flagship Events take place alongside the International Monetary Fund/World Bank Group Annual and Spring Meetings in Washington, D.C., and every third-year in another country.
+Flagship Events – the Annual Meeting, International Council, and Future of Finance Forum – are the Bretton Woods Committee’s signature annual large-scale gatherings of global leaders aimed to discuss key issues in international finance, global economic development, and trade while exploring how to improve the strength and effectiveness of the international financial institutions.
+The Annual Meeting and International Council take place alongside the World Bank and IMF Spring and Annual Meetings while the Future of Finance Forum is hosted in Asia.

 Special Project Working Groups